 Wrote NME critic John Andrews: “The melodies are tighter than ever, the instruments more old-world than a thousand Tolkien novels.
 But for Christ sake, why would Angela wear a golden dreamquilt when her father’s a Marxist agrarian?
 Sloppy.”

 Robin and company have announced several tour dates across the country.
-Reportedly the tour itself was an object of debate after Tillman argued the songs “belonged to the Peaceful Dragon” and could only be played at his request.
+Reportedly the tour itself was an object of debate after Morgan Henderson argued the songs “belonged to the Peaceful Dragon” and could only be played at his request.
 The album will be released by Nonesuch as a living document with accompanying maps, marginalia, and OED reference numbers.

 Pecknold could not be reached for comment about Azure Hills of Yesterday.